sreejutr/SampleGitProj/README.md

 # SampleGitProj
-Proj to play with Git
+Proj to play with Git and eclipse